christianandredietrich/NexPlayer_Multiview/ios.md

 ### Synchronization Seek Range

-If playback is out of synchronization more than this value, the player will make a seek to synchronize the video rather than changing the playback speed.
+If playback is out of synchronization more than this value, the player will seek to synchronize the video rather than changing the playback speed.

 ```swift
 player.setProperty(NXPropertySpdTooMuchDiffTime, value: 5000 as NSObject)